Frequently Asked Questions

 Yes.
 There will be a gear drop available at the start/finish line so you can quickly access your bag after finishing the race.
 However there is no gear drop on the course.

-Yes and no. The 5K and 10K course are very close to accurate distances, the 15K distance is 14.3K while the Half Marathon course is a bit longer.
+Yes and no. The 5K and 10K course are very close to accurate distances, the 15K distance is 14.3K while the Half Marathon course is closer to 13.7 miles.

 Often with trail races you have to work with what nature provides and sometimes that means that making a trail race course will sometimes be a little shorter or longer than the target distances.
 We want the course to cover as many unique trails as possible while being easy to understand and follow without getting lost.
 We feel this gives runners the best experience on the most variety of trails and sights while running the race.

 Based on the GPS tracking data we have used to create the course, we are getting the following distances.